Exporting is great for your business

 The impact of digital technologies on the global economy has been huge.
 UNCTAD estimated that the value of e-commerce sales reached almost $26 trillion in 2018, of which $21 billion was in B2B trade, comprising sales over online market platforms and electronic data transactions.

-In order for the UK to become a world leader in digital trading systems, the world's first centre dedicated to accelerating the digitalisation of international trade is to be set up in the region.
+In order for the UK to become a world leader in digital trading systems, the world's first centre dedicated to accelerating the digitalisation of international trade has been set up in the region.
 Co-ordinated by the ICC, the Tees Valley Mayor, the Tees Valley Combined Authority, industry, the government and a wide range of experts, the Centre for Digital Trade and Innovation will provide a focus for efforts to develop technologies and approaches to unlock opportunities and remove unnecessary barriers.

 Digital Trade: Board of Trade